Lydd Airport: History

 During the 1980s the airport was bought by Hards Travel from Solihull, who used the airport (along with Coventry Airport) as its base for its holiday operations to Spain, Italy and Austria, using Dart Herald and Viscount aircraft flying to Ostend in Belgium and Beauvais in France, where customers were transferred to coaches for the remainder of the journey.
 During this time Hards operated 14 flights a day from the airport, and used the large fields surrounding the airport for car parking.
 The main brand Hards traded under was Summer-Plan, and in the winter Ski-Plan, as well as HTS Holidays.

 Expansion of the airport was approved in 2014 following a legal challenge by Royal Society for the Protection of Birds (RSPB) and the Lydd Airport Action (LAAG) Group.
 This includes a runway extension of almost 300 m and a new terminal building.
 Including measures to offset environmental detriment, it is costed at £25 million.

 On 9 July 2015, the Airbus E-Fan took off from Lydd Airport for a flight to Calais-Dunkerque Airport.
 Initially this was claimed as the first electric aircraft to cross the English Channel, but it has since been pointed out that there were previous such flights, including one as long ago as 1981.

-The airport features at the end of the 1961 Hammer film A Weekend with Lulu, starring Bob Monkhouse, Leslie Phillips, Irene Handl and Shirley Eaton.
+The airport features at the end of the 1961 Hammer film A Weekend with Lulu, starring Bob Monkhouse, Leslie Phillips, Irene Handl and Shirley Eaton. and in Two for the Road (1967) with Albert Finney and Audrey Hepburn.